lockdown-systems/cyd/README.md

 Useful blog post for setting up Electron, Vite.js, Vue.js, with TypeScript: https://www.jsgarden.co/blog/electron-with-typescript-and-vite-as-a-build-system

+The environment variable `SEMIPHEMERAL_ENV` is used to determine the API URL.
+It can be `local` (as in local development on a laptop, http://127.0.0.1:8080/api/v1/), `staging` (the staging server at https://staging-semiphemeral.fly.dev/api/v1/), or `prod` (the prod server at http://semiphemeral.com/api/v1/).
+If it's not set, it defaults to `prod`.

 ## API for renderer to call to main

 ### Errors